-The mission of the Victim Assistance Program is to improve the treatment of

-	all victims of crime.
-We aim to provide victims with the assistance and

-	services necessary to speed their recovery after a criminal act.
-The Victim

-	Assistance Program provides resources and information to promote victim

-	participation in the criminal justice system, including educating victims

-	about their rights, advocating for the enforcement of those rights, and

-	coordinating with other community agencies to ensure continuity of support.
+The mission of the Victim Assistance Program is to improve the treatment of all victims of crime.
+We aim to provide victims with the assistance and services necessary to speed their recovery after a criminal act.
+The Victim Assistance Program provides resources and information to promote victim participation in the criminal justice system, including educating victims about their rights, advocating for the enforcement of those rights, and coordinating with other community agencies to ensure continuity of support.

-	- Assisting in the return of property held by the police agency or court.
+- Assist in the return of property held by the police agency or court.

-	- Assisting with the completion of the application process for State of

-	Oregon Crime Victims’ Compensation benefits.
+- Assistance in registering with VINE and with the application process for State of Oregon Crime Victims’ Compensation benefits.

 DO NOT BLAME YOURSELF

 Victims are innocent people who suffer harm when someone else breaks the law.
 It is essential for a victim to recognize that he or she is not at fault.